Soo-econ/lwdid/README.md

 > We are currently preparing the package for submission, and updates may continue in the meantime.
 > To ensure that you are using the most recent version, please reinstall the package following the instructions in this README and include the `, replace` option.
-> After reinstalling, run `which lwdid` to verify that the installed version is up to date.
+> After reinstalling, <br> run `which lwdid` to verify that the installed version is up to date.

 We will announce once `ssc install lwdid` becomes available.